The Count to Shabuot ~ A Fresh Look

 This study invites you to step beyond inherited assumptions and into the text itself.
 Through a detailed interlinear analysis of Leviticus 23:15–16, 21, supported by multiple Hebrew lexicons, we will examine whether the traditional fifty-day count truly reflects the Creator’s design, or whether critical elements have been overlooked, obscured, or even altered over time.

 What unfolds is a model that challenges long-standing interpretations on several foundational points: how time is measured, what constitutes a complete week, and how the appointed times are anchored within the Creator’s calendar.
-Rather than counting every sequential day, the text appears to emphasize complete Sabbaths, weeks that stand whole and distinct, raising profound questions about the role of New Moon days and other non-weekly intervals.
+Rather than counting every sequential day, the text appears to emphasize complete Sabbaths, weeks that stand whole and distinct, raising profound questions about the role of New Moon Days.

-In addition, this study will revisit the very beginning of the month itself, examining compelling evidence that the original New Moon was not marked by darkness, but by fullness of light.
+In addition, this study will revisit the very beginning of the month itself, examining compelling evidence that the original New Moon was not marked by darkness or a crescent, but by the fullness of light.
 As these pieces come together, a broader and more intricate framework begins to take shape, one that not only redefines the count to Shabuot, but also sheds light on the integrity of the appointed times as a whole.

 This is not a call to abandon truth, but to pursue it more deeply.
-The goal is not to be different, but to be faithful, to test all things, to hold fast to what is good, and to allow the Scriptures to speak for themselves.
+The goal is not to be different, but to be faithful, to test all things, to hold fast to what is good, and to allow the Scriptures to speak for themselves (1 Thessalonians 5:21).

 A Word-for-Word Examination of the Count